 Up-to-date Information on the Coronavirus Situation

-- Face masks are required on public transport and in other public spaces.
+- FFP2 masks are required on public transport and in all retail businesses and museums.

 We will provide more information as it becomes available.

 Please note: The following information has been researched with the utmost care.
 However, we can provide no guarantee of accuracy.